Homs

-Before the Syrian Civil War, Homs was a major industrial centre, and with a population of at least 652,609 people in 2004, it was the third-largest city in Syria after Aleppo to the north and the capital Damascus to the south.
-Its population reflects Syria's general religious diversity, composed of Sunni and Alawite Muslims, and Christians.
+Before the Syrian civil war, Homs was a major industrial hub with a population of at least 652,609 people in 2004, it was the third-largest city in Syria after Aleppo to the north and the capital Damascus to the south.
+Its population reflected Syria's general religious diversity, composed of Sunni and Alawite Muslims, and Christians.
 There are a number of historic mosques and churches in the city, and it is close to the Krak des Chevaliers castle, a World Heritage Site.

-Homs did not emerge into the historical record until the 1st century BC at the time of the Seleucids.
-It later became the capital of a kingdom ruled by the Emesene dynasty who gave the city its name.
-Originally a center of worship for the sun god El-Gabal, it later gained importance in Christianity under the Byzantines.
+Homs did not emerge into the historical record until the 1st century BC in the Seleucid Empire, becoming the capital of a kingdom ruled by the Emesene dynasty who gave the city its name.
+Originally a center of worship for El-Gabal, a pagan idol linked to the sun, it later gained importance in Christianity under the Byzantines.
 Homs was conquered by the Muslims in the 7th century and made capital of a district that bore its current name.
 Throughout the Islamic era, Muslim dynasties contending for control of Syria sought after Homs due to the city's strategic position in the area.
 Homs began to decline under the Ottomans and only in the 19th century did the city regain its economic importance when its cotton industry boomed.
 During French Mandate rule, the city became a center of insurrection and, after independence in 1946, a center of Baathist resistance to the first Syrian governments.

-During the Syrian civil war, much of the city was devastated due to the Siege of Homs; reconstruction to affected parts of the city is underway with major reconstruction beginning in 2018.
+During the civil war, much of the city was devastated due to the Siege of Homs; reconstruction to affected parts of the city is underway.
+In December 2024, Syrian rebels began an offensive, entering Homs and taking control of the city on December 8.

 Etymology

-The origin of the city's modern name is that it is an Arabic form of the city's Latin name Emesus, derived from the Greek Émesa or Émesos, or Hémesa.
+The city's modern name is an Arabic form of the city's Latin name Emesus, derived from the Greek Émesa or Émesos, or Hémesa.

 Most sources claim that the name Emesa in turn derived from the name of the nomadic Arab tribe known in Greek as Emesenoi, who inhabited the region prior to Roman influence in the area. Émesa was shortened to Homs or Hims by its Arab inhabitants, many of whom settled there prior to the Muslim conquest of Syria.

 Other sources claim that the name Émesa or Hémesa was derived from that of the Aramean city of Hamath-zobah, a combination of Hamath (חֲמָת; ܚܡܬ; "fortress") and Sawbah (צובָא; ܨܘܒܐ Ṣwba; "nearness").
 Thus, the name collectively means "The fortress surrounding" which refers to the Citadel of Homs and the encircling plains.

 The city was subsequently referred to as Χέμψ (Khémps) in Medieval Greek, and as "la Chamelle" (literally meaning "the female camel" in French but likely a corruption of the Arabic name according to René Dussaud) by the Crusaders (e.g. William of Tyre, Historia, 7.12, 21.6), although they never ruled the city.